Whiteknight/StoneFruit/docs/scripting.md

 ### Maximum Headless Commands

 StoneFruit will only execute a limited number of commands without user input, to avoid infinite loops.
-This can occur in recursive situations when a script references itself (directly or through an alias) or when scripts themselves start to get too long.
+This can occur in recursive situations when a script references itself, when scripts themselves start to get too long, or when handlers invoke other handlers in sequence.
 In Interactive mode a prompt will be shown to the user asking if execution should continue.
 In headless mode, the `MaximumHeadlessCommands` script is executed instead.
 By default this script shows an error message about maximum limit exceeded and exits with a special exit code.

 ```
 echo Maximum ['limit'] commands executed without user input.
 Terminating runloop.